openpotato/restcaptcha.website/src/en/docs/faq.md

 Running a solution like RESTCaptcha yourself (self-hosting) means that, as the administrator, you install, configure, and operate RESTCaptcha on a server of your choice.
 You retain full control over your CAPTCHA service.
 All information on installing, configuring, and integrating RESTCaptcha can be found on this website.

-If you still feel you need a helping hand, just ask us at `openpotato@stueber.de`.
+If you still feel you need a helping hand, just write us at `openpotato@stueber.de`.
 We don’t bite 🙂

 ## I’ve found a bug!